sergio2448/side_stacker_scaffold/README.md

 7. Example to run a single test:  `docker-compose exec backend pytest -sv src/tests/test_controller.py::test_player_in_turn`
 8. Then to play it you just have to go to `0.0.0.0:3000` in your browser (Requires the container running)

+## Adding frontend packages when running with Docker
+After you've installed a frontend package i.e. by adding it to `package.json` or with `yarn add <packagename>`, make sure it's updated in docker by running `docker-compose exec --workdir=/app frontend yarn install`

 ## Migrations note

 Backend uses migrations to set up a database.
 It is run by docker automatically.